Our Team

 Green aventurine is a lesser known crystal that is named from the Italian word, “a ventura,” translating to “by chance.”

-This beautiful green crystal that the founder stumbled upon while looking on Etsy for a gift for a friend.
+This beautiful green crystal that Erin stumbled upon while looking on Etsy for a gift for a friend.
 She always enjoyed researching the origins of names and beliefs surrounding different aspects of nature.

 She found that many people experience green aventurine as a calming, beautiful, and courage building stone.
-And much like pain and the subsequent path of healing, this founder stumbled upon the stone's name and meaning by chance.
+And much like pain and the subsequent path of healing, she stumbled upon the stone's name and meaning by chance.

 At this practice, we do not believe that a crystal or any one object facilitates healing.
 Human connection is what heals, and we practice evidence-based therapy models grounded in human connections and empathy.
 We do believe that nature in its many forms is therapeutic, and the aventurine and other stones along with plants and natural light are meant to provide a space that calms negative emotions, boost courage to do the hard work of healing, eases trauma, and promotes perseverance through the deepest of griefs.